 - Labeling the icons

-- Opening up one of the pins in map view by default so users know that each pin represents a project
+- Opening up one of the pins in map view by default to identify that each pin represents a project.

 Additional next steps:

 - Add text descriptions to the AR, VR and 3D screens to describe the scene (i.e. “This is a 3D mockup of the proposed bridge renovation”)

 - Include links to detailed information about each project

 Overall, user feedback was overwhelmingly positive.
 The concept seemed viable and the users thought the app could help to increase public participation in urban planning.

 - Countering the digital divide by offering an alternative version of the app at public facilities, such as libraries.

 - Government buy-in to help market and promote the application.